aitgon/wopmars/docs/content/developer.rst

 Once all informations regarding the workflow definition file have been stored in the database, the options ``--targetrule`` and ``--sourcerule`` are parsed in order to get only the rules that are intended to be executed by the user (see `Options and Arguments <use.html#options-and-arguments>`__ of WopMars).

 To build the DAG itself, a class :class:`~.wopmars.framework.management.DAG.DAG` which inherit from ``networkx.DiGraph`` has been written.
 This class takes a set of nodes as argument and build itself by determining which nodes are following which others.
-Since the nodes are actually :class:`~.wopmars.framework.database.tables.ToolWrapper.ToolWrapper`, a node follows an other node if one output of the former is in the list of inputs of the last.
-This information is given by the method :meth:`~.wopmars.framework.database.tables.ToolWrapper.ToolWrapper.follows` of :class:`~.wopmars.framework.database.tables.ToolWrapper.ToolWrapper`.
+Since the nodes are actually :class:`~.wopmars.framework.database.tables.Rule.Rule`, a node follows an other node if one output of the former is in the list of inputs of the last.
+This information is given by the method :meth:`~.wopmars.framework.database.tables.Rule.Rule.follows` of :class:`~.wopmars.framework.database.tables.Rule.Rule`.

 Executing the DAG